Advertiser Disclosure

 Sign up for the new airline’s frequent flyer program before submitting your request.
 Be sure to include this membership number plus the appropriate documents to expedite the processing of your request.

-If you have a lot of flights booked with an airline and want a status match, you should certainly go ahead and make your request regardless of the time of year.
+If you have many flights booked with an airline and want a status match, you should certainly make your request regardless of the time of year.
 If you are flexible, however, there may be an optimal time to submit your request.

-• Generally, status matches/challenges that are approved/completed in the first half of the year earn status through the end of the current status year, which is normally at the end of January or February of the following year (the status could also be granted just through the end of the current year)
+• Generally, status matches or challenges that are approved or completed in the first half of the year earn status through the end of the current status year, which is usually at the end of January or February of the following year (the status could also be granted just through the end of the current year).

-• If you complete a status challenge in the last half of the year, your status could be valid for the remainder of the year and throughout the next year
+• If you complete a status challenge in the latter half of the year, your status could be valid for the remainder of the year and throughout the following year.

-Some airlines have even later cut-off dates, so you’ll want to be sure to check with your desired airline before submitting a request.
+Some airlines have even later cutoff dates, so you should check with your desired airline before submitting a request.

 Hot Tip:

-The timing of your status match request can determine how long your extended status will be valid once you’ve successfully completed a challenge.
+The timing of your status match request can determine how long your extended status is valid once you’ve completed a challenge.
 Normally, submitting your request in the latter half of the year results in the longest period of granted elite status.

 Completing the Flying and Revenue Requirements